gogamarra/Automated-ELK-Stack/README.md

-# Cybersecurity ELK Stack Deployment Project
+# Cybersecurity Project: ELK Monitoring Stack Deployment
 This is a project to setup an ELK stack to monitor a website using Microsoft Azure cloud environment.

 ## Automated ELK Stack Deployment